 GOGL - Transactions made under the buy-back program

-/EIN News/ -- Reference is made to the stock announcement on October 4, 2022, where Golden Ocean Group Limited (OSE/NASDAQ: GOGL) announced the commencement of its share buy-back program of maximum USD 100 million to purchase up to an aggregate of 10,000,000 of the company's common shares in a 12 months period from the announcement.
+Reference is made to the stock announcement on October 4, 2022, where Golden Ocean Group Limited GOGL announced the commencement of its share buy-back program of maximum USD 100 million to purchase up to an aggregate of 10,000,000 of the company's common shares in a 12 months period from the announcement.

 Golden Ocean Group Limited ("GOGL" or the "Company") announces that the Company has on December 7, 2022, purchased 150,000 of the Company's own common stocks.
 50,000 of the shares have been bought on the Oslo Stock Exchange at an average price of NOK 82.43 per share and 100,000 of the shares have been bought on Nasdaq at an average price of USD 8.20 per share.
 Following the completion of the above transactions, GOGL owns a total of 705,000 of own shares, corresponding to 0.35% of the Company's share capital.